Bluemi/approx_subsetsum/README.md

 ```

 The plot shows the runtime depending on the number of samples and the capacity.
+As you can see the algorithm is not optimized for large capacities, but scales well with the number of samples.
 ![Plot visualizing the runtime](images/plot.png)
+*Note: The algorithm timed out after 10 seconds.*

 The following table shows an overview of the runtimes (of course, this depends on the hardware).
-The algorithm is not optimized for large capacities, but scales well with the number of samples.

 | #samples | capacity | runtime    |
 |----------|----------|------------|